 CDC's importance as a government agency was further reaffirmed on 4 March 2020 by (i) the transfer from the State and the CDC to the French post office (La Poste) of their respective stakes, approximately 1.1% and 40.9% of the capital of CNP Assurances (CNP, A1 IFSR Stable) paid, as part of a capital increase, by allocation of La Poste shares to the State and to CDC; and (ii) the acquisition by CDC, from the State, of an additional stake in La Poste's capital of nearly €1 billion.
 Pursuant to these transactions, CDC holds 66% of the capital and voting rights in La Poste.
 At the same date the transfer from La Poste to La Banque Postale (LBP, La Poste's banking subsidiary) of all CNP Assurances shares, received from the State and from the CDC, paid by a capital increase from LBP, led to the creation of a financial conglomerate within La Poste, with LBP now holding 62.1% of CNP's capital.
+On 28 October, LBP announced its intention to acquire CNP Assurances'shares held by Groupe BPCE, and to file a simplified public tender offer for CNP Assurances' minority shareholders.
 Further, on 30 September 2020, the equity stakes of the French government and LBP in SFIL (75% and 5%, respectively) were also transferred to CDC (with the exception of one ordinary share retained by the French State), reinforcing CDC's role as the main financier of French local and public authorities.
 CDC is now the ultimate parent of a large public financial conglomerate, concentrating a large amount of the State's strategic investments.